HELLO FROM EARTH

 Science in the Pub was the brainchild of journalist Wilson da Silva, and began in 1997 as a monthly event at a tavern in Sydney.
 Two or three scientists would discuss an issue in science, quizzed by a journalist who kept proceedings fun and conversational with the use of humour, analogy and audience interaction.
 Regular hosts were Paul Willis and da Silva.

-It spawned sessions across Australia, some of which were rebroadcast on ABC Radio National.
+It spawned sessions across Australia, some of which were broadcast on ABC Radio National.
 In 1999, 15 scientists, science journalists and communicators took the series to eight regional towns in New South Wales and Queensland aboard a DC3 in ‘Science in the Pub Goes Outback’; in 2009, six sessions were staged in Canada for the Perimeter Institute for Theoretical Physics' Quantum to Cosmos Festival (pictured).

 ADA LOVELACE MEDAL

 Known as the Ingenuity Fellowship, the Journalist-in-Residence program at the University of New South Wales was conceived and managed by Wilson da Silva while a communications advisor for the Faculty of Engineering.
-It brought selected foreign journalists to the Kensignton campus in Sydney for three weeks, during which they spoke with 30 academics, visited laboratories and interviewed researchers.
+It brought selected foreign journalists to the Kensignton campus in Sydney for three weeks, during which time they spoke with up to 30 academics, visited laboratories and interviewed researchers.

 Four journalists took part in the program: Rebecca Morelle (pictured), global science correspondent for BBC News in London; Matthew Hutson, a writer for Wired in New York; Maura O’Connor, a writer for The New Yorker; and Dan Falk, a celebrated science writer and CBC Radio producer from Toronto.
 The program was discontinued in 2019.

-INGENUITY was a print and digital magazine highlighting the best engineering research at the University of New South Wales.
+Ingenuity was a print and digital magazine highlighting the best engineering research at the University of New South Wales.
 Founded by Wilson da Silva, it was a stylish publication with engaging storytelling by noted science journalists that brought the university's research to life for a global audience.
 Print editions were distributed to CEOs, parliamentarians and government officials in Australia, plus collaborators in science and industry globally, and multiple copies made available at Australian embassies and trade offices overseas.
 It was also distributed to delegates to the World Conference of Science Journalists, and at the annual meeting of the American Association for the Advancement of Science, the world's largest multi-disciplinary science society.
 The magazine was a finalist for the Launch of the Year Award at Australia's 2018 Publish Awards, while the first issue's cover story by Wilson da Silva won the Single Article of the Year trophy.